Monday, August 30, 2010

 1 tbsp oil

 Soak lentils in water for 30 minutes or so.
-Cook it in the pressure cooker or microwave or stove top until soft. ( I used the microwave, read more about cooking lentils here) .
+Cook it in the pressure cooker or microwave or stove top until soft. ( I sometimes use the microwave, read more about cooking lentils here, and sometimes the cooker) .
 Mash the lentils well and keep aside

 Soak tamarind in just enough water to submerge the tamarind for about 30 minutes.
 Press the tamarind to extract juice from it, strain the tamarind juice and place in another bowl.
 Add some more water to the tamarind to extract juice from it.
 When all the juice is extracted, discard the pulp and seeds.
 Read this post on how to extract tamarind juice